Create Custom Log Streams Using Webhooks

 Webhooks provide a way for events to be delivered to an external web server.
 Auth0 offers several integrations that automatically push events to third-party log management and analysis systems.
 If however your third-party system isn't supported, you can easily set up a custom webhook integration.

 When Auth0 creates a log entry for your tenant, a copy is sent to the URL using an HTTP POST request.
 You will need to build an API that provides a single

 /api/logs route that accepts POST requests.
 When any log event occurs, it will be sent to this endpoint.
 Then, if the request is formatted properly, the log events for failures will be parsed and sent to the URL you choose.
-To see an example, read Stream Logs to Slack.
+Please note that self-signed HTTP certs are not supported.